Skip to main content

 The Erasmus Mobility Grant is issued by European Commission through the National Agency in Ireland and the universities have no control over the amount allocated.
 The amount of the grant varies from year to year and from country to country.
 In some of the other EU countries the government subsidises study abroad schemes, so students from those countries are likely to receive larger grants than the usual Erasmus grant.

-Students who are away for five months or more will receive the Erasmus Grant in three instalments.
-The first instalment will be transferred to your bank account shortly after Trinity receives both the Confirmation of Arrival form and the Erasmus Financial Agreement from you.
+Students who are away for five months or more will receive the Erasmus Grant in three installments.
+The first installment will be transferred to your bank account shortly after Trinity receives both the Confirmation of Arrival form and the Erasmus Financial Agreement from you.
 These forms will be sent to you in an information pack before departure.
 The second (smaller) 'top-up' grant will be transferred in mid-March.
 The final (smaller) grant will be issued at the end of the academic year.
-Students who are away for less than five months will receive the Erasmus Grant in two instalments.
+Students who are away for less than five months will receive the Erasmus Grant in two installments.

 If for any reason you withdraw from the Erasmus Programme earlier than planned, and after you have been issued with the first Erasmus Grant, you must contact the International Admissions and Study Abroad Office to organise a reimbursement of the Erasmus grant, or part of it.